Arctic air will blast much of US just before Christmas

 “This was a heavy, wet snow so that had impacts on both travel and the infrastructure,” said Frank Pereira, a meteorologist with the National Weather Service.

-Police across New England responded to hundreds of crashes or vehicles sliding off the road this weekend.
+Police across New England responded to hundreds of weekend crashes or vehicles sliding off the road.
 Maine State Police said Saturday night they had responded to more than 180 crashes since Friday evening.
 There were only minor injuries.

 Vermont officials said they’re finding locations for potential warming centers in the hardest-hit areas, in case they’re needed.
 State officials warned Saturday that some customers’ power may not be restored for two to three days.